mauntrelio/Winman-AK/README.md

 ## Push Notifications cannot be ignored

-If you send a web push to the browser the Service Worker needs to handle it in the `push` event and he had to display a notification by calling `self.registration.showNotification`.
-One cannot silently ignore a web push.
+If you send a web push to the browser the Service Worker needs to handle it in the `push` event and it must display a notification by calling `self.registration.showNotification`.
+You cannot silently ignore a web push.

 Well, you can, but there is drawback.

-What I wanted to do is to avoid annoying users by showing a notification about a specific date if they already visited the page for that date.
-Thanks to the caching mechanism of a Service Worker it's easy to detect it.
+What I wanted to do was avoiding annoying users by showing a notification about a specific date if they already visited the page for that date.
+Yet I wanted to notify maybe more than once a day those users who missed to visit the page.
+Thanks to the caching mechanism of a Service Worker it's easy to detect if the browser visited a page.
 However, when you receive a push you MUST show a notification, otherwise, due to the default current policy implemented in Chrome ([Ensure Push API is used for Notifications](https://docs.google.com/document/d/13VxFdLJbMwxHrvnpDm8RXnU41W2ZlcP0mdWWe9zXQT8)) the browser will show an ugly default notification (_Website has been updated in the background_).
 This problem does not seem to affect Chromium.

-A way to detect if a user already visited the URL you want to notify him about (and avoid showing unneeded notifications) has to be performed server side, by not sending a web push in first place (to those subscribers which already visited the page), but that is of course a little bit more complicated so I was not implementing such a mechanism so far because I had not enough time.
+Avoiding multiple notifications for those users who already performed the action you expect them to do after sending a notification (visiting a URL, in our case) has to be performed server side, by NOT sending a web push in first place to those subscribers who already visited the page.
+That was of course a little bit more complicated so I implemented it as the last thing, and I had to save some extra data in the localStorage (basically the identifier of the notification subscription to be sent along with the information about the visited day when visiting the day page, so I could persist that information in the database).

 ## SVG icons instead of font icons